 Nurses work demanding 12-hour shifts and some put in overtime or even pick up extra days.
 These long hours lead to fatigue and increase the risk of nursing malpractice.
 Studies indicate that these long shifts may be unhealthy.

 Nurses are always caring for other people and they have a reputation for being selfless.
 But many are so passionate about caring for others that they often neglect their own personal needs.
 When they don’t take the time to care for themselves, this can increase the risk of nursing error.

 Nurses have to take on a greater workload and are given more responsibilities when a hospital isn’t fully staffed.
 A lot of times they have no choice but to rush from patient to patient.
 They also have to keep in mind patient information and history for multiple patients at a time.
 Mistakes happen more frequently when too much is put on a nurse’s plate.

 Most people bring a little bit of work home with them when they return home at night.
 Completely shutting things off can be difficult when you clock out at night.
 Often times the stress and worry follows you home.
 This is especially true for nurses.

 Nurses experience consistent loss and aren’t given time to grieve.
 They push on from patient to patient unable to feel the emotions tied to each one.
 When they finally get home they’re left with a lot of hard situations to deal with.
 Heavy stories they’ve collected throughout the day.
 This emotional stress can take a toll on someone.
 It’s often the final trigger for nursing burnout.
 They stop feeling as much and disengage.

 What Does Nursing Malpractice Look Like?

-Nursing malpractice happens when a nurse doesn’t fulfill their responsibilities.
-That is, the way a competent nurse in the same situation would.
+Nursing malpractice happens when nurses fail to fulfill their responsibilities.
+(In the way a competent nurse in the same situation would.)
 When that neglect injures the patient, you may have a nursing malpractice situation.